buddhist-uni/buddhist-uni.github.io/_content/monographs/swim-in-a-pond-in-the-rain_saunders-g.md

 > Fiction helps us remember that everything remains to be seen

-After teaching a course on Russian short-stories for a number of years, author George Saunders put his classes accumulated wisdom into a book of nonfiction about fiction.
+After teaching a course on Russian short-stories for a number of years, author George Saunders put his classes' accumulated wisdom into this book about fiction.